lsst-sitcom/sitcomtn-037/index.rst

 Because much of the work is highly parallelizable, this report groups tasks into prioritization tiers; tasks are not ranked individually within a given tier.
 These tasks are focused on developing high-level architectures.
-The list does not include all the specific displays and/or toolsthat are required for each individual system (e.g. the AOS GUIs).
+The list does not include all the specific displays and/or tools that are required for each individual system (e.g. the AOS GUIs).
 However, a non-exhaustive list of these tools are discussed in the `Recommended Tools`_ section.
 Lastly, the reader should recognize that there is a lot of work to be accomplished that can only be done by small and specific groups of individuals.
 Coordination and management of these tasks will be critical to success of commissioning.